-- A. Medium - i.
-This policy applies to alleged Sexual Harassment in any medium.
-Sexual Harassment may manifest in many evolving forms including, but not limited to: physical, verbal, and visual, whether in person or online in any format. - B. Jurisdiction - i.
+- i.
 The University has a compelling obligation to address allegations and suspected instances of Sexual Harassment when it has Actual Knowledge that this policy has been violated.
 The University must inform the Respondent of the allegations and may take any further action it deems appropriate, including pursuing an investigation even in cases when the Complainant is reluctant to proceed.
 The Complainant will be notified in advance when such action is necessary. - ii.
+The University's disciplinary response may be limited if the Respondent is a visitor or other third-party or is not subject to the University's jurisdiction.

+C. Location

-The University's disciplinary response may be limited if the Respondent is a visitor or other third-party or is not subject to the University's jurisdiction. - C. Location - i.
-This policy applies to alleged Sexual Harassment that takes place in a University's educational program or activity, against a person in the United States.
+- This policy applies to alleged Sexual Harassment that takes place in a University's educational program or activity, against a person in the United States.
 This includes locations, events, or circumstances over which the University exercised significant control over both the Respondent and the context in which the Sexual Harassment occurred. - ii.
-This policy also applies to alleged Sexual Harassment that occurs off-campus, including virtual spaces, in any building owned or controlled by a Student organization that is officially recognized by the University., sexual misconduct between students outside the educational program or activity. - iii.
-In situations not covered above, but where the Sexual Harassment undermines the security of the University Community or the integrity of the educational process or poses a serious threat to self or others, other applicable University procedures for general misconduct may be applied. - D. This policy is not intended for, and will not be used to, infringe on academic freedom or to censor or punish members of the University Community who exercise their legitimate First Amendment rights. - E. Policy Maintenance - i.
-This policy is managed by Assistant Provost/Dean of Students and the Title IX Coordinator(s).
+This policy also applies to alleged Sexual Harassment that occurs offcampus, including virtual spaces, in any building owned or controlled by a Student organization that is officially recognized by the University, sexual misconduct between students outside the educational program or activity. - iii.
+In situations not covered above, but where the Sexual Harassment undermines the security of the University Community or the integrity of the educational process or poses a serious threat to self or others, other applicable University procedures for general misconduct may be applied. - D. This policy is not intended for, and will not be used to, infringe on academic freedom or to censor or punish members of the University Community who exercise their legitimate First Amendment rights.

+E. Policy Maintenance

+i.
+This policy is managed by the Provost/Dean of Students and the Title IX Coordinator(s).